andrewconch/Capstone-Project/README.md

-# Capstone-Project
+# ProgrammingProjects
-Capstone Project for Python for Everybody specialization.

 Just a brief collection of my programming work.

 The work has been separated into two different directories.
-Directory one contains my capstone project from the Python for Everybody Specialization by Dr. Charles Severance.
-Directory two contains some of my work from the Johns Hopkins Genomic Data Science specialization.
+In the main directory you will find files contaning my work from the Python for Everybody Capstone project.
+The genomicdatascience directory contains some of my work from the Johns Hopkins Genomic Data Science specialization.

 The capstone project for the Python for Everybody specialization was a small project that incorporated Python, a bit of SQL and very limited JavaScript and HTML.
 The project imports information from a Yelp dataset that is presented in JSON format (business.json).
 The information is written to a database using the SQLite3 module available for Python by executing rawdatabaseinput.py.
 Once information is stored in the database, the database is refined by executing jsonbusinessclean.py.